 Speak to your lawyer and follow the recommended advice on how to proceed.

-How can I get my sexual assault charges dropped?
+How can I get my sexual assault charges dropped in Ontario?

 Your best chance of getting sexual assault charges dropped is for your lawyer to work with the Crown prosecution and attempt to have the charges withdrawn.

 Even if the complainant wants to drop the charges against you, the police may not agree and the prosecution may still decide to pursue the charge.

 A season sexual assault lawyer will understand the best strategies to get charges dropped or, if it goes to trial, avoid a criminal record and other severe punishments.

 Request A Consultation